viamrobotics/docs/docs/program/apis/sessions.md

 ### The `SessionsClient`

-A *client* of a Viam robot can be an SDK script controlling the robot, an input controller, or the different resources on the robot, including {{< glossary_tooltip term_id="part" text="parts" >}} and sub-parts, communicating.
+A *client* of a Viam robot can be a program using an SDK to control the robot, an input controller, or the different resources on the robot, including {{< glossary_tooltip term_id="part" text="parts" >}} and sub-parts, communicating.

 For example, if you use Viam's module registry to [add modular resources to your robot](/extend/modular-resources/), the clients of your robot will include the model servers you instantiate on your robot for individual resources.